confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/index.md

 ![report-field-output-1](120-report-field-output-1.png)
 ![report-field-output-2](120-report-field-output-2.png)

-The resulting report file, [open-frame-fatigue-v25mm-9pct.rpt](open-frame-fatigue-v25mm-9pct.rpt) is a table of mean strain ans strain amplitude values at every integration point.
+The resulting report file, [open-frame-fatigue-v25mm-9pct.rpt](open-frame-fatigue-v25mm-9pct.rpt) is a table of mean strain and strain amplitude values at every integration point.
 The C3D8R elements used in this simulation have a single integration point per element, so this file has one row per element.

 ## Point Cloud